-Raynaud's phenomenon is primarily a concern for workers who handle vibrating tools or equipment such as pneumatic drills, jackhammers, chipping hammers, riveting tools, impact wrenches, pavement-breakers, gasoline-powered chain saws, electric tools and grinding wheels, especially in pedestal grinders.
+Raynaud's phenomenon is primarily a concern for workers who handle vibrating tools or equipment such as pneumatic drills, jackhammers, chipping hammers, riveting tools, impact wrenches, pavement-breakers, gasoline-powered chain saws, electric tools, and grinding wheels, especially in pedestal grinders.
 Any vibrating tool that causes you a feel of tingling or numbness in your fingers after 5 minutes of continuous use, could lead to Raynaud's phenomenon.
 Raynaud's phenomenon is also seen in typists and professional pianists from repeated finger stress.

 What tests are available for Raynaud's phenomenon?

 Several laboratory tests can help determine if a person has Raynaud's phenomenon.
 Some of these tests measure skin sensitivity or blood flow in the fingers, especially under cooling conditions.
 As yet, however, none of these tests is universally accepted for detecting Raynaud's phenomenon.
-These tests together with careful analysis of an individual's work history and detailed medical history including signs and symptoms, are useful in judging if a person has Raynaud's phenomenon.
-Blood tests are often performed to rule out other possible underlying causes.
+These tests together with careful analysis of an individual's work history and detailed medical history including signs and symptoms are useful in judging if a person has Raynaud's phenomenon.
+Other tests are often performed to rule out other possible underlying causes.